Breaking bad degeneracies with Love relations: Improving gravitational-wave measurements through universal relations: Computational Setup and Detector-Design Choice

-We analyze these injections using the {\pbilby} inference library~\cite{Smith_2020} with the IMRPhenomPv2\_NRTidal waveform model~\cite{PhysRevD.99.024029} and the {\dynesty} sampler~\cite{dynesty}.
-For each injection, we use a 128\,s signal duration and we model the noise through the spectral noise density of various detectors~\cite{observing_scenarios,Abbott_2017}.
+We assume that the systems described in the previous paragraph are BNSs i.e., the analysis does not apply to compact objects with similar masses but not classified as neutron stars.
+We use the {\pbilby} inference library~\cite{Smith_2020} with the IMRPhenomPv2\_NRTidal waveform~\cite{PhysRevD.99.024029} and the {\dynesty} sampler~\cite{dynesty}.
+For each injection, we use a 128\,s signal duration and model the noise through the spectral noise density of various detectors~\cite{observing_scenarios,Abbott_2017}.
 In particular, we do not inject the signal in specific realizations of noise because we wish to study averaged \textit{statistical} errors that are independent of a given noise artifact.
 We sample the masses in terms of the detector-frame chirp mass $\mchirp^\mathrm{det}=(\mdet{}_1+\mdet{}_2)\eta^{3/5}$ and the mass ratio $q=\mdet{}_2/\mdet{}_1=\msource{}_2/\msource{}_1$, each with a uniform prior.
-We fix the spins to be zero and we do not sample over them.
-We put a prior on the luminosity distance that is uniform in the co-moving volume, given by the same cosmology used in Eq.~\eqref{eq:lambda_rep}.
-When the binary Love relations are used, the tidal deformability parameters are determined using the masses and the distance through Eq.~\eqref{eq:lambda_rep}, and are therefore not sampled.
-In contrast, when the relation is not used, we use a uniform prior on $\lambdatilde_A$ in $[0,5000]$ to reflect our ignorance of the NS EoS.
+We fix the spins to be zero and do not sample over them.
+In Appendix.~\ref{app:effect_of_spins}, we show that presence of intrinsic spin and the use of precessing spin priors do not impact the main result of the paper.
+We put a prior on the luminosity distance that is uniform in comoving volume, given by the same cosmology used in Eq.~\eqref{eq:lambda_rep} for the injections.
+When the binary Love relations are used, the tidal deformability parameters are determined using the masses and the distance through Eq.~\eqref{eq:lambda_rep} and are, therefore, not sampled.
+In contrast, when the relation is not used, we use a uniform prior on $\lambdatilde_A$ in $[0,5000]$ to reflect our ignorance of the NS EOS.
 For all other parameters sampled, we use the same priors as in Ref.~\cite{LIGOScientific:2016vlm}.